 - Establishment of civil society

-- Ineligible organization types: Not all 501(c)(3) nonprofit organizations are eligible for donated Microsoft products.
-Ineligible organizations include the following:
+- Ineligible organisation types: Not all organisations are eligible for donated Microsoft products.
+Ineligible organisations include the following:

 - Governmental organizations or agencies.

-- Educational institutions, including K-12 schools, colleges, universities, and trade schools.
+- Educational institutions, including schools, colleges, universities, and trade schools.

-- Healthcare organizations, including hospitals, healthcare networks, health plans, ambulatory healthcare services, home healthcare and assisted living healthcare organizations, health research organizations, and laboratories.
-Exceptions include independent nonprofit organizations with the following missions: community, behavioral and women's health clinics; hospices; emergency services; and blood, tissue and organ banks.
+- Healthcare organisations, including hospitals, healthcare networks, health plans, ambulatory healthcare services, home healthcare and assisted living healthcare organisations.
+Exceptions include independent nonprofit organisations with the following missions: community, behavioral and women's health clinics; hospices; emergency services; and blood, tissue and organ banks.